Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Statistics say that 68% of consumers have made an impulsive purchase after learning about someone else’s experience.
 If you’ve ever found yourself holding two cans of Coke, one of which you hadn’t intended to buy at all, you know what we’re talking about.
 This is called “FOMO” and it stands for Fear Of Missing Out — a feeling when a person worries that they might (have) miss(ed) something.

 When it comes to effective e-сommerce strategies, FOMO marketing is a great technique because fear is a very powerful motivator.
 It may sound like something manipulative at first but it’s really not as long as you stay true to your offer and don’t hide the fact.
-It just provides hesitant buyers with a little urge.
+It just gives hesitant buyers a little urge.

 Cyber Monday emails are a perfect place to use some urgency to illustrate e-commerce offers that have deadlines.
 Emphasize that time is running out and that your subscribers will have to wait a whole year for a similar holiday sale.